 A 2012 study found that the workplace was one of the most common places for people in the U.S. to meet their partners.
 But the proportion of relationships that begin at work has fallen sharply since 1990, as a result of the explosion of internet use.

-And there is the risk of collusion in roles where the "four eyes principle" is followed.
+There is also a risk of collusion in roles that follow the "four eyes principle."
 This is where two people are required to sign off or approve an action, and it is common in some legal or financial roles, for instance.
 If those two people are in a relationship, it might impact their independence and integrity.

-Also, more problems can arise if a workplace relationship comes to an end.
-If the split is acrimonious, the fallout could affect the mood and productivity of a whole team.
-And if things get really ugly, accusations of harassment could be made by one side or the other.
+More issues arise when a workplace relationship comes to an end.
+The fallout could affect the mood and productivity of a whole team.
+Things can get ugly, with accusations of harassment or bullying.

 Avoiding Workplace Problems Caused by Relationships

-Workplace relationships can be subject to some draconian regulations.
+Workplace relationships can be subject to some draconian regulations, despite being "personal."
 These can be national or state laws, or religious rules.
 Make sure that you research how these apply to your situation.

 For example, the state of Utah in the U.S. has a Nepotism Act that makes it unlawful to "appoint, supervise or make salary or performance recommendations" for anyone with whom you have a "close, personal relationship."